CarmenPopoviciu/protractor-styleguide/README.md

 Well first of all because tests will tell you if your application is working as it should.
 In my opinion this is the first and most important benefit of having automated tests.
-Successful tests will give you the confidence that everything in your application works as intended.
+Successful tests will give you the confidence that everything in your application runs properly.
 They will give you the confidence that any changes in your codebase, no matter how small and insignificant they might seem at a first glance, don't break the behavior of your system.
 And all this at a very early stage of the development process.
 Just imagine introducing a set of changes to your codebase and having to manually test whether those changes didn't break any other parts of the application.
 Kind of makes you want to go to